Scripture Reference: Genesis 41:3-47:12

 Suggested Emphasis or Theme: We should not hold a grudge.

 About twenty-two years had passed since the brothers sold Joseph to the slave traders.
-Joseph now spoke the Egyptian language, and dressed and looked much like other Egyptians.
+Joseph now spoke the Egyptian language and dressed and looked much like other Egyptians.
 It isn’t surprising that Joseph’s brothers didn’t recognize Joseph when they saw him.
-On seeing him they bowed to him in what was actually a fulfillment of the dreams Joseph used to tell them about (Genesis 37:5-9).
+On seeing him, they bowed to him in what was actually a fulfilment of the dreams Joseph used to tell them about (Genesis 37:5-9).

 Joseph used the fact that they did not recognise him to his advantage and began to question them as if they were spies.
 He was able to find out that his father and younger brother were still alive.
 Joseph’s brother, Simeon, was kept in Egypt while the other brothers returned home with grain.
-He told them to come back with Benjamin or do not come back at all.
-Then Joseph organised that his servants would plant the silver that the brothers had paid for the grain to be planted in their bags.
-When they discovered it on their journey home the brothers knew they appeared guilty of theft.
-On their return Israel was devastated that Simeon was also now lost to him.
+He told them to come back with Benjamin or not come back at all.
+Then Joseph organised that his servants would plant the silver that the brothers had used to pay for the grain to be planted in their bags.
+When they discovered it on their journey home, the brothers knew they appeared guilty of theft.
+On their return, Israel was devastated that Simeon was also now lost to him.

-Joseph’s behaviour had his brothers confused to say the least.
-One moment he was an angry and the next he was inviting them to his home for dinner.
+Joseph’s behaviour had his brothers confused, to say the least.
+One moment he was angry, and the next, he was inviting them to his home for dinner.
 All of this was Joseph’s way of finding out more information and testing to see if they had changed from the way they were when they sold him all those years ago.

-(Genesis 45) Joseph saw in his brothers evidence that God had worked in their hearts to bring repentance.
+(Genesis 45) Joseph saw evidence in his brothers’ eyes that God had worked in their hearts to bring repentance.
 He could no longer go on with the charade.
 He revealed himself with much weeping.
 When Joseph revealed who he was, his brothers must have been terrified.
 The one they had sold into slavery now had the power of life and death over them!
 Did Joseph hold a grudge?
 Would he pay them back?
 Human nature would have prodded Joseph to get even with his brothers.
 But his attitude was one of godly humility and understanding.
-In fulfillment of the dreams of his youth Joseph knew God was using him to save his family.
+In fulfilment of the dreams of his youth, Joseph knew God was using him to save his family.
 He said to his brothers:

 “But God sent me ahead of you to preserve for you a remnant on earth and to save your lives by a great deliverance.
 So then, it was not you who sent me here, but God.
 He made me father to Pharaoh, lord of his entire household and ruler of all Egypt.”
 Genesis 45:7-8, NIV

 (Genesis 46:1-47:12) Joseph’s brothers returned to Canaan and told their father the news of finding Joseph.
 The whole family moved to Egypt.
-At that time, including Joseph and his sons, Israel’s family numbered seventy people.
+Israel’s family numbered seventy people at that time, including Joseph and his sons.

 Way to Introduce the Story:

-There was famine in the land.
-A famine is a time when no plants grow and people do not have enough food to eat.
+There was a famine in the land.
+A famine is a time when no plants grow, and people do not have enough food to eat.

-The brothers did not recognize Joseph when they saw him but he knew who they were.
+The brothers did not recognize Joseph when they saw him, but he knew who they were.
 Since the Pharaoh had put Joseph in charge of the grain, his brothers had to ask him for it.
-He was a very important man so they all bowed before him to ask for the grain.
+He was a very important man, so they all bowed before him to ask for the grain.
 This brought back many memories for Joseph.
-Years ago, when he was just a boy, he used to tell them about dreams he was having.
+Years ago, when he was just a boy, he told them about his dreams.
 “In my dream we were all sheaves of grain.
 All of you bowed down to me.”

 Joseph did not tell them who he was.
-He told them that he would give them grain if they would bring Benjamin back with them the next time.
+He told them he would give them grain if they brought Benjamin back with them the next time.
 He said that Simeon would stay with him until they came back.
 He told them not to come back unless they brought Benjamin.
 The brothers took their bags of grain and went back home.

-This time when the brothers left to go back home Joseph tested them again.
-Joseph secretly told his workers to put all of their payment money into the bags of grain that they were taking home to Israel.
+This time when the brothers left to go back home, Joseph tested them again.
+Joseph secretly told his workers to put all their payment money into the bags of grain they were taking home to Israel.
 He also told them to put his own expensive silver cup in Benjamin’s bag.
 Then Joseph sent his brothers on their way home.

-When he heard about his father and how sorry his brothers were for hurting him Joseph broke down.
+Joseph broke down when he heard about his father and how sorry his brothers were for hurting him.
 He saw that they really loved their father.
 Joseph said, “Don’t you understand . . .
 I am Joseph!”

-Joseph invited all of his brothers to come live in Egypt where there was plenty of food.
+Joseph invited all his brothers to live in Egypt, where there was plenty of food.
 So the brothers went back to Canaan and told their father, Israel, the good news.
 Joseph is still alive!

 Israel and all of his family moved to Egypt to be with Joseph.
 There were seventy people in Israel’s family.
 Even the Pharaoh was happy for Joseph.
 He met Joseph’s father and agreed that he and his family should live in the land of Goshen in Egypt.

-If someone did something bad to you would you keep being made at them and hold a grudge?
+If someone did something bad to you, would you keep being mad at them and hold a grudge?
 Or would you forgive them?